 Water Conservation Program:

-insures that our potable and reclaimed water resources are utilized in a conscientious and efficient manner.
-This program helps the City meet and exceed requirements set forth by the Southwest Florida Water Management District (SWFWMD) for water conservation.
+Ensures our potable and reclaimed water resources are utilized in a conscientious and efficient manner.
+This program helps the City meet and exceed Water Conservation requirements set forth by the Southwest Florida Water Management District (SWFWMD).

 Environmental Education Program: